lkodinsson/MARS/Core/Characters/Ancestries.md

 **Stats** Machina get a +1 bonus to each of any two different primary stats, plus any size modifiers.

-**Construct** The machina's body is constructed of inorganic materials and does not perform normal biological functions.
+**Construct** The machina's body is constructed of various artificial materials and does not perform normal biological functions.
 Machina are no longer required to eat or sleep, and do not recover 1 health after a long rest.
 They can be repaired during a long rest with the craft skill the same way a normal creature would be treated by the medicine skill.
-Additionally, if they would be magically repaired such as by the mend spell, it always recovers at least 1 health.
+Additionally, if they would be magically repaired such as by the mend spell, they always recover at least 1 health.

+The machina also gets natural armour as a part of its body, which can be modified like any other armour, or replaced by any other metal armour type.
+This natural armour only applies its armour rating or damage reduction if that value is better than any body armour that the machina wears.
+By default the natural armour provides 1 armour rating and 2 damage reduction.
+This armour is treated as having a cost of 15.

+**Grit** Machina get a +1 bonus to maximum endurance, stamina, and focus.

 **Low-light Vision** Machina can see in both daylight and poorly lit areas with ease.